-As an initial step we have commissioned research to assess and analyse the low carbon investment that cities need, and the associated investment cases.
-The findings of the report will be launched at COP26 with a series of dissemination events being planned in the months leading up to November.
-I sincerely hope that as a result of this work we will be able to;
+We have commissioned research to assess and analyse the low carbon investment that cities need, and the associated investment cases.
+The findings of the report have now been published, as well as running a series of dissemination events.
+We sincerely hope that as a result of this work we will be able to;

 • Support UK cities in achieving their carbon reduction targets, whilst developing a deeper understanding of the low carbon investment opportunities and challenges faced by UK cities.

 • Create increased confidence within the investment community in low carbon projects by leveraging the benefits of the scale offered through networks of cities rather than individual ones.

 • Provide the basis for engaging with industry on the opportunities for the supply and deployment of low carbon technologies into the marketplace.